-If you click on the link, however, you'll see a message that you need a browser plug-in or extension to watch the video.
+However, when you click on the link you'll see a message warning that you need a browser plug-in or extension to watch the video.
+Watch out!
 This is where things get bad.

 They also use your accounts to send the same fake message to your friends.
 That's how the virus keeps spreading.

 As always, you need to be on your guard and follow the rules for spotting phishing scams.